kcranston/kcranston.github.io/_posts/2016-11-22-small-teaching-predicting.md

 new concept ('how can you imagine using version control in your current work?').

-No matter the way you use prediction, you want to make sure that the learners get the right answer soon after the prediction (not much of a concern in a Carpentry-length lesson), making sure you provide time for students to ponder (it is tempting, when rushing through a lesson, to not wait long enough), and to build on existing knowledge (not asking for predictions before you have provided enough context).
+No matter the way you use prediction, you want to make sure that the learners get the right answer fairly soon (not much of a concern in a Carpentry-length lesson), that you provide time for students to ponder (it is tempting, when rushing through a lesson, to not wait long enough), and that you build on existing knowledge (not asking for predictions before you have provided enough context).